cdl-geneseo/critical-digital-practices/mod-2/getting-oriented.md

 You should see a number of folders, probably including `Documents`, `Desktop`, and so on.
 You may also see some files.
 These are the contents of the current working directory. `ls` will "list" the contents of the directory you are in.

+(Ubuntu users: After you install Ubuntu, You won't have `Desktop`, `Documents`, or any other folders inside your home directory.
+You can create a `Documents` folder by typing `mkdir ~/Documents` More on the `mkdir` command in a later section.)

 Depending on your terminal settings and operating system, you may get a color-coded display of your files and directories&mdash;making it easier to distinguish directories from files&mdash;or you may just get a monochrome display.
+(Ubuntu users: you won't see anything yet if you type `ls` once inside `Documents`, but you can still follow the navigation instructions below to get a feel for how to get around.)
 Additionally, whether in color or monochrome, files and directories may be displayed horizontally across your window or in a vertical list.
 Directories may be displayed with a forward slash (`/`) at the end (a helpful identifier), or they may not.
 All these settings are adjustable Eventually, you'll want to take the time to set things up in whatever way works best for you.
 For now, there's no need to bother.

 Wonder what's in the `Documents` folder?
 Head there with the following command: